-Working in strategic partnership with the Azerbaijani Support to Social Development Public Union (UMID) and the Washington, D.C.-based International Center for Not-for-Profit Law (ICNL), EWMI is building on 15 years of work by USAID in Azerbaijan by expanding support to the communities and rayons in Azerbaijan that have not yet benefited from international developmental aid.
-To increase community participation in socio-economic development at the local and regional levels, SEDA is revitalizing and supporting the establishment of Community Development Councils (CDCs) in more than 100 communities in the Aran, Guba-Khachamaz, and Ganja-Gazakh regions, and will implement 150 small scale socio-economic development projects in partnership with these communities.
-EWMI and its partners are also providing technical assistance and funding to cohesive networks of non-governmental, governmental, and private sector stakeholders that work together on advancing citizen-driven regional socio-economic planning and development.
-To contribute towards the sustainability of such initiatives, SEDA is supporting Government of Azerbaijan’s local and central institutions to develop and use an inclusive approach to socio-economic development.
-This includes technical assistance for Government of Azerbaijani efforts to complete the regulatory framework for citizen participation at the local and central government level, as well as piloting of small scale public private partnerships.
+Working in strategic partnership with the Azerbaijani Support to Social Development Public Union (UMID) and the Washington, D.C.-based International Center for Not-for-Profit Law (ICNL), EWMI built upon on 15 years of work by USAID in Azerbaijan by expanding support to the communities and rayons in Azerbaijan that had not yet benefited from international developmental aid.
+To increase community participation in socio-economic development at the local and regional levels, SEDA revitalized and supported the establishment of Community Development Councils (CDCs) in more than 100 communities in the Aran, Guba-Khachamaz, and Ganja-Gazakh regions, and implemented 196 small scale socio-economic development projects in partnership with these communities.
+EWMI and its partners also provided technical assistance and funding to cohesive networks of non-governmental, governmental, and private sector stakeholders that work together on advancing citizen-driven regional socio-economic planning and development.
+To contribute towards the sustainability of such initiatives, SEDA supported the Government of Azerbaijan’s local and central institutions to develop and use an inclusive approach to socio-economic development.
+This included technical assistance for Government of Azerbaijani efforts to complete the regulatory framework for citizen participation at the local and central government level, as well as piloting of small scale public private partnerships.

-The Socio-Economic Development Activity in Azerbaijan is a five-year project funded by the United States Agency for International Development (USAID) and co-financed by the Government of Azerbaijan.
+The Socio-Economic Development Activity in Azerbaijan was a ten-year project funded by the United States Agency for International Development (USAID) and co-financed by the Government of Azerbaijan.